yu-jianghao/yu-jianghao.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======
+* <span style="color:red">New!!</span> We released the code of the pLogicNet model in our NeurIPS'19 paper "Probabilistic Logic Neural Networks for Reasoning".
 * <span style="color:red">New!!</span> We just released our GraphVite system, which is super effecient and only takes one minute to learn the node embeddings of a graph with one million nodes.
 It now supports three different tasks including node embeddings, knowledge graph embeddings, and graph&high-dimensional data visualization.
 For more information, check this [link](https://graphvite.io/)
 * <span style="color:red">New!!</span> We just released a library of recommender systems with deep neural networks including session-based recommendation, feature-based recommendation, and social recommenddation.
 For more information, check this [link](https://github.com/DeepGraphLearning/RecommenderSystems)
 * We just released the source codes of our RotatE model.
 The codes are available at [link](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding).